turingschool/backend-curriculum-site/module4/projects/quantified_self/qs_server_side.md

 ### Required extensions

-### Calendar - Additional endpoints

-What's the point of this app if one can't look back in time and see what eating habits they have?
-You'll need to build out another page on the front-end that lists all dates the user has recorded meals, and what they ate for each meal.

 ### Recipes with Yummly - Microservice

+This extension will be your first experience using an independent microservice.
+This means that you'll need to pull down the Webpack starter pack as you did above, and create a brand new API.
+This microservice API will be created and deployed, just as your first one was.

+**GET /api/v1/recipes/search?=food_type**

 Instead of "Foods", you may want to call it "Pantry"... going down the recipes route means you need to allow your user to select one or more foods from the "manage foods" page, then be shown recipes that can be made with the selected food(s).
 The recipes should probably be shown on another page for a smooth UI, and should be pulled from the Yummly API.

+### Optional extension

+### Calendar - Additional endpoints

+What's the point of this app if one can't look back in time and see what eating habits they have?
+You'll need to build out additional endpoints that lists all dates a user has recorded meals, and what they ate for each meal.
+Please note that this extension will require you to create additional endpoints that include the creation of users.

 ### Expectations